 The main armament of the Chi-Ha SPG was the Japanese 75 mm (2.95 in) Type 94 Mountain Gun which entered Japanese service in 1934 / 1935 and was supplied with up to 51 shells.
 The gun had limited traverse at the front, with the whole front of the superstructure turning along with the gun.
 The horizontal traverse angle of the gun was stated to be 20° to the left, but only 10° to the right.
 The elevation of the gun ranges from -10° to +45°, seemingly the standard elevation for the Type 94 Mountain Gun.
 Chinese-manufactured Czech 7.92×57mm ZB-26 machine guns were mounted in the front and rear of the casemate superstructure, which was accompanied by 1,000 rounds.
 The engine output for the Chi-Ha SPG given by the Chinese sources is stated to be 170 hp (127 kW), which matches the figures for the original standard Japanese Mitsubishi air-cooled SA12200VD V-12 diesel engine used in the Chi-Ha tanks.
 This would suggest that the engine was unchanged.
 There are no visible changes to the Chi-Ha’s hull or bell-crank suspension system, which would imply that there was no additional modification to the hull structure.
 The armor of the hull also probably remained the same, with 25 mm on the front and sides and 20 mm to the rear.
 The top and bottom of the hull were 8 mm thick.
 It is unknown what thickness the new superstructure had, but is likely thick enough to protect the crew from small-arms fire or shrapnel.

 It is unknown how many of these conversions were made, but it most certainly did not exceed single digits.
-Curiously, one example of the Chi-Ha SPG was apparently captured by the People’s Liberation Army following the Huaihai Campaign of 1949 near Xuzhou, Jinzhou Province.
-Curiously, some sources suggest that the tank was not captured at Xuzhou but rather at Fengtai outside of Beiping (nowadays Beijing).
+One example of the Chi-Ha SPG was apparently captured by the People’s Liberation Army following the Huaihai Campaign of 1949 near Xuzhou, Jinzhou Province.
+However, some sources suggest that the tank was not captured at Xuzhou but rather at Fengtai outside of Beiping (nowadays Beijing).
 The 3rd Nationalist Tank Regiment happened to be stationed there and was equipped completely with Japanese tanks.
 Meanwhile, the 1st Nationalist Tank Regiment near Xuzhou was equipped with American-made M3A3 Stuart tanks.
 This would suggest that a Japanese-based chassis SPG was likely to be assigned to the 3rd Tank Regiment.
 A photo showcasing captured Japanese tanks from the Nationalists following the fighting reveals the peculiar shaped tank turret of the Chi-Ha SPG.
 Unfortunately, the photo does not showcase details of the tank, as it was placed in the far back covered by other tanks.
 Either way, the fate of this captured Chi-Ha SPG is ultimately unknown.
 There is no definitive evidence to indicate that the tank was reissued to combat units or given any special attention by the Communist Chinese, so it is safe to say that the tank was likely scrapped at some point afterwards.
 There are no other known instances of Chi-Ha SPGs being captured or utilized in the Chinese Civil War.

 The Chi-Ha SPG was one of the rare oddities of the Chinese Civil War produced by the Nationalists in their effort to combat Communist forces.
 Due to the very obscure nature of this tank, it is impossible to fully analyse the design of the tank, let alone get a full account of the developmental history.
 Such a lack of information and general obscurity is reminiscent of much of the field conversion and indigenous projects undertaken by the Chinese in World War II.